HuizheDi/Huizhe_code/README.md

 ### Hi there 👋

-I'm Huizhe Di, a doctor of South China Sea Institute of Oceanology, Chinese Academy of Sciences.
+I'm Huizhe Di, a student of South China Sea Institute of Oceanology, Chinese Academy of Sciences.